ymich9963/mdnotes.nvim/README.md

 Mdnotes aims to be a lightweight plugin that improves the Neovim Markdown note-taking experience with minimal configuration required.
 It does so by providing features like better WikiLink support, adding/removing inline links to images/files/URLs, sequential Markdown buffer history, asset management, referencing, ordered/unordered/task lists, generating ToC, table helpers, and formatting.

 Please see the [Features](#-features) below for a descriptive list of features and their commands.
 Also see the [Recommendations](#-recommendations) section for the recommended `mdnotes` setup, and the [Supported Markdown Format](#-supported-markdown-formatting) section to see how `mdnotes` aims to format your notes.
 If you are migrating from another note-taking application, then [MIGRATING.md](MIGRATING.md) might be of interest to you.
 I've also written some useful tips for when writing notes in Neovim using built-in features, see [TIPS.md](TIPS.md).
+Lastly, if executing any big commands, ensure you have a notes backup!

 All documentation is available with `:h mdnotes.txt`.